-Principle 3: No decisions about me without me.
+Principle 3: No decisions about me without me

-3.5 Individuals are the experts in their own lives.
-Including them and/or their carers (be they paid or unpaid) as empowered co-producers in the assessment and care planning process is not an optional extra.
+2.7 Individuals are the experts in their own lives.
+Including them and/or their representatives as empowered co-producers in the assessment and care planning process is not an optional extra.
+They must be invited to attend and fully participate in any assessment of their care and support needs.
 Where the available care options carry financial or emotional consequences, professionals must not avoid honest and mature conversations with the individual and/or their representative.
-Professionals must be mindful that some individuals may need support or advocacy to express their wishes, feelings and aspirations.
+Professionals must be mindful that some individuals or their representatives may need support or advocacy to express their wishes, feelings and aspirations.
+Individuals or their representatives are entitled to determine themselves who they would like to receive support or advocacy from.

-Principle 4: No delays in meeting an individual's needs due to funding discussions.
+Principle 4: No delays in meeting an individual's needs due to funding discussions

-3.6 The individual must not experience delay in having their needs met because agencies are not working effectively together.
+2.8 The individual must not experience delay in having their needs met because agencies are not working effectively together.
 Joint funding and pooled budget options must be considered wherever these can promote more agile, and as a consequence, more efficient responses to individual needs and preferences.
-Commissioners have a responsibility to resolve concerns/disputes at the earliest opportunity.
+Commissioners have a responsibility to resolve concerns/disputes at the earliest opportunity by having relevant local protocols in place as set out in the disputes process at Section 7.

-Principle 5: Understand diagnosis, focus on need.
+Principle 5: Understand diagnosis, focus on need

-3.7 Individuals do not define themselves by their medical or clinical diagnosis and nor should the professionals who are supporting them.
+2.9 Individuals do not define themselves by their medical or clinical diagnosis and nor should the professionals who are supporting them.
 Health and social care providers must work together to gain a holistic understanding of need and the impact on the individual's daily life.
 The aim of assessment, treatment and the planning and commissioning of longer-term care should be to deliver quality and tailored support which maximises independence and focuses on what is most important from the perspective of the individual and their carers.

-Principle 6: Co-ordinated care & continuity.
+Principle 6: Co-ordinated care & continuity

-3.8 Fragmented care is distressing, unsafe, wasteful and costly.
+2.10 Fragmented care is distressing, unsafe and costly.
 It can result in unnecessary change to living arrangements, which in turn creates instability and insecurity.
 Every effort must be made to avoid disruption to care arrangements wherever possible, or to provide smooth and safe transition where change is required in the best interests of the individual.
-Where an individual whose care was arranged through Direct Payments becomes eligible for CHC funding, the health board must work with them in a spirit of co-production and make every effort to maintain continuity of the personnel delivering the care, where the individual wishes this to be the case.
+Where an individual whose care was arranged through Direct Payments becomes eligible for CHC funding, the health board must work with them in a spirit of co-production and make every effort to maintain continuity of the personnel delivering the care, where the individual wishes this to be the case, as set out in Section 5.

-3.9 The individual and their carers must have a named contact for advice and support, who can co-ordinate a prompt response to any change in need.
+The individual and/or their representative must have a named contact for advice and support, who can co-ordinate a prompt response to any change in need.

-Principle 7: Communicate.
+Principle 7: Communicate